Navigating pain: Pinpointing the causes and effects

 The journey to alleviating pain can be a long road if you solely focus on where your pain is rather than determining the actual source of your discomfort.
-To help you chart a course to a more pain-free lifestyle, Juliette Stuard, massage therapist at Elements West Chester, breaks down the three most common pain areas in the body and provides pointers for finding relief and relaxation.
-It might surprise you that when using massage to address nagging, painful areas, massage therapists may not necessary focus their efforts on where you feel the pain.
+The three most common pain areas in the body are highlighted below.
+It might surprise you that when using massage to address nagging, painful areas, massage therapists may not necessarily focus their efforts on where you feel the pain.

 Pain Point: Neck and Shoulders

 Sitting in front of a computer for hours at a time, reading books or playing games on electronic devices and commuting for long periods of time each day can wreak havoc on the muscles in your neck and shoulder area.
-To help minimize the physical stress and strain your neck and shoulder areas experience on a daily basis, Stuard encourages you to put a picture of something you love on the ceiling above your computer desk so that you have a reason to look up and change your body’s position regularly during your workday.
-She also suggests drinking water continually throughout the day to not only promote healthy hydration, circulation and mental clarity, but also to provide regular opportunities throughout the day to get up out of your seat to go to the bathroom.
+To help minimize the physical stress and strain your neck and shoulder areas experience on a daily basis, put a picture of something you love on the ceiling above your computer desk so that you have a reason to look up and change your body’s position regularly during your workday.
+Also, drink water continually throughout the day to not only promote healthy hydration, circulation and mental clarity, but also to provide regular opportunities throughout the day to get up out of your seat to go to the restroom.

 Both of these lifestyle habits can help encourage you to take breaks throughout the day, change your posture, stretch and move around to keep muscles loose and limber.